flyteorg/flyte/rsts/concepts/data_management.rst

 Raw Data Prefix
 ~~~~~~~~~~~~~~~

 Every task can read/write its own data files.
-If ``FlyteFile``, or any natively supported type like ``pandas.DataFrame`` is used, Flyte will automatically offload and download
+If ``FlyteFile`` or any natively supported type like ``pandas.DataFrame`` is used, Flyte will automatically offload and download
 data from the configured object-store paths.
 These paths are completely customizable per `LaunchPlan` or `Execution`.

 - The default Rawoutput path (prefix in an object store like S3/GCS) can be configured during registration as shown in :std:ref:`flytectl_register_files`.
   The argument ``--outputLocationPrefix`` allows us to set the destination directory for all the raw data produced.
 Flyte will create randomized folders in this path to store the data.
-- To override the ``RawOutput`` path (prefix in an object store like S3/GCS), we can specify an alternate location when invoking a Flyte execution, as shown in the following screenshot of the LaunchForm in FlyteConsole:
+- To override the ``RawOutput`` path (prefix in an object store like S3/GCS), you can specify an alternate location when invoking a Flyte execution, as shown in the following screenshot of the LaunchForm in FlyteConsole:

   .. image:: https://raw.githubusercontent.com/flyteorg/static-resources/main/flyte/concepts/data_movement/launch_raw_output.png